 Business accounts processes traditionally mean reams and reams of paperwork – from contracts and invoices to applications and retentions, payslips and expenses sheets.
 Each of these documents would have to be written or printed out – sometimes in triplicate – which can result in wasted resources such as ink and paper, wasted energy and ultimately, more carbon emissions chalked up against a company.
 Construction accounts and contract management software, however, can help to reduce this wastage and make firms greener places in future.
 All accounts processes can be handled automatically, without recourse to printed documentation or time-consuming postage.
 Handling accounts digitally will could help to meet green targets in future.

 One of the major advantages of construction software is the ability to manage many aspects of business remotely.
 Without construction software, tasks such as subcontractor management, job costing and applications and retentions would have to be handled in person, potentially requiring travel between multiple sites spread across the country or even overseas.
 With construction software, tasks can be dealt with remotely, without wasting fuel, energy or money.
+If you would like to know more, request an InEight demo today.

 Planned and reactive maintenance are essential processes in the efficient running of a business.
 Over time, a firm’s equipment and facilities will become damaged, wear out and cease to work as effectively as they once did, potentially wasting more energy during operation than they did when new.
 Construction software can help to make scheduling maintenance more clear and concise than ever before, ensuring that any damaged or outdated equipment is replaced long before it can accumulate a negative carbon debt.